Thursday, December 21, 2023

 • Maybe if I really cared, (and I really don't) I'd try to help, but indifference works for me.
 It costs me nothing, I can say you're free in the choices you've made, and I can walk on by.

-• Gotta take of me, you know?
+• Gotta take care of me, you know?
 It's all good.

 Religion's Opinion: